RanjanPRS/Kaiburr/KUBERNETES-TASK-2/readme.md

 # Kubernetes Deployment - Task 2

-This part of the Kaiburr Internship Selection Process involves containerizing the Task Manager API and deploying it to Kubernetes.
+This part involves containerizing the Task Manager App and deploying it to Kubernetes.
 The application runs inside a Minikube cluster and uses a BusyBox pod to execute tasks dynamically.
 MongoDB is deployed with Persistent Volumes (PV) to ensure data consistency.

 ### Cluster Setup